 This upcoming year it is hard to say who will get the nod for the cover.

 Keep your eyes on Nathan Mackinnon as the frontrunner.
-Having never been on the cover before, he has been electric this season and is in with a good chance of making the cover.
+Having never been on the cover before, he has been sensational this season and is in with a good chance of making the cover.

 One of the common trends EA has done over recent years is to select regional cover stars for certain countries.

-As pictured above, Finland’s cover featured Patrik Laine and Swedens’s cover featured Elias Pettersson.
+As pictured above, Finland’s cover featured Patrik Laine and Sweden’s cover featured Elias Pettersson.

-That should continue this year, with notable players such as Germany’s Leon Draisaitl and the Czech Republic’s David Pastrnak looking to get the nod on covers away from the US.
+That should continue this year, with notable players such as Germany’s Leon Draisaitl and the Czech Republic’s David Pastrnak as solid contenders for covers outside of the US.

 New Gameplay Features

 There is no official trailer yet, but be sure to bookmark this tab and check back when one releases – because we’re sure one is coming soon.

-The first trailer last year was the cover star reveal – which was announced on June 20, 2019.
+The first trailer last year was the cover star reveal – which was announced in June, 2019.

 Be a Pro Mode